msyariffakhrezi/Global-Electronics-Retail-Sales-Analysis/README.md

 - Top revenue-generating products are **computers and home appliances**, they **contribute about 50% of total revenue**.
 And the smallest one is **game and toys at just around 1% to total revenue**.
 - **Computers and home appliances are the top performing products in 2016 and 2017**, then **"computers" and other products such as "cameras and camcorders" and "cell phones" increased significantly in 2018 and 2019**, whilst **home appliances remained stable at levels similar to the previous year**.
 - **All products exhibited significant decline in 2020**, but because **"computers" is the main driver of the sales**, so it has huge impact for this decline.
-- **US Stores and Online contribute the most to sales**, around half of total revenue comes from them.
+- **US Stores and Online stores contribute the most to sales**, around half of total revenue comes from them.
 But **they also plummented significantly in 2020**.
--
+- **Sales in recent times have been dominated by 'retaining customers'**, including a huge spike in 2019.

+###

 ## Recommendations
 ## Assumptions and Caveats